openphacts/ops-docker/README.md

     sudo service docker start

-If you are using a virtual machine to run Docker (e.g. on Windows and OS X) ensure you have allocated enough disk space (and memory) to the virtual machine.
+If you are using a virtual machine to run Docker (e.g. on Windows and OS X) ensure you have allocated enough disk space (and memory) to the virtual machine's file system.

 It is **not recommended** to use an externally mounted volume (e.g. USB, NFS or network share) for the Docker disk space.